ysndr/MSc-Thesis/chapter/evaluation.md

 It is explained in great detail in [@sec:linearization].
 The first figure shows a peak number of traces for completion events between $0$ to $1$ linearization items as well as local maxima around a linearization size of $20$ to $30$ and sustained usage of completion requests in files of $90-400$ items.
 Similar to the completion requests (but well outnumbered in total counts), other methods were used mainly in the range between $200$ and $400$ linearization items.
-A visualization of the Empirical Cumulative Distribution Function (ECFD) [@fig:ecdf-distribution-by-lin-size] corroborates these findings.
+A visualization of the Empirical Cumulative Distribution Function (ECDF) [@fig:ecdf-by-lin-size;@fig:ecdf-by-file-size] corroborates these findings.
 Moreover, it shows an additional hike of Jump-to-Definition and Find-References calls at on files with around 1500 linearization items.
 The findings for linearization based methods line up with those depicting linearization events (identified as `textDocument/didOpen`).
 An initial peak referring to rather small input files between $300$ and $400$ bytes in size is followed by a sustained usage of the NLS on files with $2$ to $6$ kilobytes of content topped with a final application on $35$ kilobyte large data.